 READ MORE ⇒ 9 Ways Cities Can Be More Pet Friendly

 Rustic margarita pizza.
 Crab-encrusted halibut.
 Homemade ice cream.
-You name it – during the six days we spent in Florence, Oregon – we ate it!
-So, getting some exercise was as necessary for us as it was for Buster, our overly energetic German Shepherd.
-Fortunately, three interesting and completely distinct environments are just a day trip away.
+You name it – during our stay in Florence – we ate it!
+So, getting some exercise was as necessary.
+Fortunately, we found three interesting dog friendly day trips to enjoy with the boys.

-The coast certainly has a draw, but it would be criminal to miss Sweet Creek Trail.
-Just 25 miles inland from Florence, in the Siuslaw National Forest, this easy 2.2 mile round trip winds though moss-covered Douglas-fir and Big Leaf Maple trees, over catwalks, and past eleven waterfalls.
+The coast certainly has a draw, but it would be criminal to miss the Sweet Creek Trail!
+It’s just 25 miles inland from Florence, in the Siuslaw National Forest.
+This easy 2.2 mile round-trip winds though moss-covered Douglas-fir and Big Leaf Maple trees, over catwalks, and past eleven waterfalls.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.